mindspore-ai/docs/docs/federated/docs/source_en/deploy_federated_server.md

     `Server` executes federated learning tasks, receives and parses data from devices, and provides capabilities such as secure aggregation, time-limited communication, and model storage.
 In a federated learning task, users can configure multiple `Servers` which communicate with each other through the TCP proprietary protocol and open HTTP ports for device-side connection.

-    > In the MindSpore federated learning framework, `Server` also supports auto scaling and disaster recovery, and can dynamically schedule hardware resources without interrupting training tasks.
+    In the MindSpore federated learning framework, `Server` also supports auto scaling and disaster recovery, and can dynamically schedule hardware resources without interrupting training tasks.

+- Federated Learning Worker

+    `Worker` is an accessory module for executing the federated learning task, which is used for supervised retraining of the model in the Server, and then the trained model is distributed to the Server.
+In a federated learning task, there can be more than one (user configurable) of `Worker`, and the communication between `Worker` and `Server` is performed via TCP protocol.

 `Scheduler` and `Server` must be deployed on a server or container with a single NIC and in the same network segment.
 MindSpore automatically obtains the first available IP address as the `Server` IP address.